gomezjuliana/u-angularjs/006-basic-testing/README.md

 * coverage test result can be found in: `/coverage/PhantomJs***/index.html`

 ### To Do
-Before of getting started please take a look of jasmine [documentantion][4] if you don't have previous expirence with tests:
+Before getting started please take a look at the Jasmine [documentantion][4].
 * Create a test for the Service `WeatherFactory`
 * Create a test for the Controller `WeatherController`
 * We need 100% of covarage test result